Eveio/dto/README.md

 ]);
 ```

 Alternatively, you can explicitly set the attributes.
-The code above is exactly the same as
+The code above is essentially the same as:

 ```php
 $data = UserCreationData::make();